19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (2) For the purpose of revising a register and of satisfying himself as to the entitlement of any person to registration or determining whether the name of any person should be inserted or retained in the register or expunged therefrom, the Registration Officer may make such inquiry as he may consider necessary either by himself or through a person appointed by him.

-(2A) Any notice requiring information for the purposes of subsection (2) may be sent by ordinary letter post to the person from whom the information is required or may be delivered to him or to an adult member of his household.
+(2A) Any notice requiring information for the purposes of subsection (2) may be sent by ordinary post to the person from whom the information is required or may be delivered to him or to an adult member of his household.

 (3) All officers in the service of the Government (other than officers of any Government department who are prohibited by law from furnishing information) and all local authorities are hereby authorised and required to furnish to the Registration Officer, or any person appointed by the Registration Officer for the purpose, all such information as he may require to enable him to revise the register.

 (4) Every person who, being in possession of any information required under subsection (2A), fails to give such information to the Registration Officer or to any person appointed by the Registration Officer for the purpose, or wilfully gives any false information, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100.

+[10/2010 wef 01/07/2010]

-(5) Without prejudice to subsection (4), if any person being a registered elector fails to give such information with regard to his entitlement to registration to the Registration Officer or to any person appointed by the Registration Officer for the purpose within 14 days after the service upon him by the Registration Officer of a notice under subsection (2A), his name shall forthwith be expunged from the register by the Registration Officer and he shall not be entitled to have his name retained or inserted in the register for the ensuing year.
+(5) Without prejudice to subsection (4), if any person being a registered elector fails to give such information with regard to his entitlement to registration to the Registration Officer or to any person appointed by the Registration Officer for the purpose within 14 days after the service upon him by the Registration Officer of a notice under subsection (2A), his name shall immediately be expunged from the register by the Registration Officer and he shall not be entitled to have his name retained or inserted in the register for the ensuing year.

 (6) Every person who is appointed by the Registration Officer and who wilfully suppresses any information relating to the entitlement of any person for registration or relevant for determining whether the name of any person should or should not be retained or inserted in a register, after such information has been furnished to or collected by him, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $200.

+[10/2010 wef 01/07/2010]

 ### Method of revising register

 15\.—(1) In revising a register of electors, the Registration Officer shall enter the names of all persons who are qualified as electors under section 5 and are not disqualified by any of the provisions of section 6.

-(2) Upon the completion of the revised register of electors referred to in subsection (1), the Registration Officer shall give notice in theGazettethat the register of electors has been completed and that the register, or copy thereof, is open for inspection at all reasonable hours of the day at the office of the Registration Officer and at such place or places as may be specified in the notice.
+(2) Upon the completion of the revised register of electors referred to in subsection (1), the Registration Officer shall give notice in theGazettethat the register of electors has been completed and that the register, or a copy thereof, is open for inspection at all reasonable hours of the day at the office of the Registration Officer and at such other place or places as may be specified in the notice.

 ### Claims and objections at revision of register